pingwu/pattern-prompts/README.md

 ## How to use the prompt
 1) go to your favorite AI language model (for example, https://claude.ai and pick 3.5 sonnet)
-1) paste that long prompt in this file of this repository: sonnet-equal-to-o1-level2
+1) paste that long prompt in this file of this same repository:  [sonnet-equal-to-o1-level2](sonnet-equal-to-o1-level2)
 1) Following that, enter your prompt, such as, "Write a recipe for chocolate chip cookies with walnuts" (or whatever)
 1) press Enter
 1) look out the window for a while